NicoloCavalli95horses/KMS-web-testing/content/01 Notes/symbolic execution.md

 tags:
   - definition
   - softwareEngineering
+  - symbolicExecution
 ---
 ## Definition

-In general, symbolic execution denotes the process of analyzing what inputs cause each part of a program to execute. ==The core idea in symbolic execution is to work with abstract inputs instead of concrete inputs. ==For example, considering the following function:
+Also known as symbolic evaluation, symbolic execution denotes the process of analyzing what inputs cause each part of a program to execute.
+- ==The core idea in symbolic execution is to work with abstract inputs instead of concrete inputs. ==

+For example, considering the following function:

 ```JavaScript
 function add(a, b){
   if (a > 0) {
     return a + b;